Downtown in Gary in Lake County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Government & Politics.
 A significant historical year for this entry is 1967.

 Location.
 41° 36.201′ N, 87° 20.198′ W. Marker is in Gary, Indiana, in Lake County.
 It is in Downtown.
-Marker is on Massachusetts Street, on the right when traveling north.
+It is on Massachusetts Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 400 Massachusetts Street, Gary IN 46402, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Richard Gordon Hatcher (here, next to this marker); Gary City Hall Building (within shouting distance of this marker); Elbert H. Gary (within shouting distance of this marker); a different marker also named Elbert H. Gary (within shouting distance of this marker); Gateway Park / Gary Land Company Building / Union Station (about 300 feet away, measured in a direct line); Spanish American War Memorial (about 300 feet away); The Fusion (about 300 feet away); Gary’s First Schoolhouse (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Richard Gordon Hatcher (here, next to this marker); Gary City Hall Building (within shouting distance of this marker); Elbert H. Gary (within shouting distance of this marker); a different marker also named Elbert H. Gary (within shouting distance of this marker); Gateway Park / Gary Land Company Building / Union Station (about 300 feet away, measured in a direct line); Spanish American War Memorial (about 300 feet away); The Fusion (about 300 feet away); Garys First Schoolhouse (about 400 feet away).
 Touch for a list and map of all markers in Gary.